ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 To test simple Effects, it might be easier to create an Observable instead of using a marble diagram.

 <code-example header="my.effects.spec.ts">
-// mock Actions and immediately dispatch a GET action actions$ = of({ type: 'GET CUSTOMERS' });
+// create an actions stream and immediately dispatch a GET action actions$ = of({ type: 'GET CUSTOMERS' });

 // mock the service to prevent an HTTP request